2012 Summer Olympics opening ceremony: Technical aspects

-Technical director Piers Shepperd masterminded the complex change from rural to industrial during 'Pandemonium'.
+Technical director Piers Shepperd masterminded the complex change from rural to industrial during "Pandemonium".
 The seven inflatable chimneys were made by Airworks, and varied in height (three were 22 m, two were 23 m and two were 30 m high).
 They were made of soft fabric, with an outer layer of printed brick pattern.
 Each contained four industrial fans at the base to inflate them, and a smoke machine near the top, and were hoisted into the air from the overhead rigs.
 Life-size beam engines were constructed onstage by teams of stage hands and members of the Volunteer Staging Team.
-At the climax of 'Pandemonium', in the Olympic ring forging scene, amber lights lit in sequence created the illusion of a 30 m molten steel river, with pyrotechnic smoke and dry ice as steam.
+At the climax of "Pandemonium", in the Olympic ring forging scene, amber lights lit in sequence created the illusion of a 30 m molten steel river, with pyrotechnic smoke and dry ice as steam.
 The original grass floor surface had been removed to reveal a giant stylised map of London.

-Working alongside the professional crew were over 800 volunteers; some were production arts students from British drama schools.
+Working alongside the professional crew were more than 800 volunteers; some were production arts students from British drama schools.
 Many had been working on the Olympic and Paralympic ceremonies since early 2012 at the Three Mills Studios and Dagenham rehearsal sites, before moving to the Stadium on 16 June.
-The thousands of cast were cued and co-ordinated by directions received through earphones ('in-ear monitors'), and adjustments were made during the performance: for example during Pandemonium extra volunteers were sent to make sure all the turf was cleared on time.
+The thousands of cast were cued and co-ordinated by directions received through earphones ("in-ear monitors"), and adjustments were made during the performance: for example, during Pandemonium extra volunteers were sent to make sure all the turf was cleared on time.
 The earphones also carried a continuous electronic metronomic four-beat to keep everyone walking and moving in time with the music.